clnsmth/geoenv/README.md

 response = asyncio.run(resolver.resolve(geometry))
 ```

-The response is a GeoJSON `Feature` with structured environmental descriptions mapped to [ENVO](https://sites.google.com/site/environmentontology/) (by default):
+The response is a GeoJSON `Feature` with structured environmental descriptions mapped to [ENVO](https://sites.google.com/site/environmentontology/) (by default).
+Only resolved environments are included:

 ```json
 {